D-I-29/gr-b-pf/README.md

 Results of estimating $b$ value are put at the directory `./result/` as CSV file.

 ## Models
-Models implemented in this code are described at our [paper (under review)](X).
+Models implemented in this code are described at our [paper](https://www.nature.com/articles/s41598-024-54576-x).
 Below models are supported.

 ##### Type of GR law
 - Exponential distribution